Associated Independent Colleges: Golf

 Teams of up to five compete for the Gordon Balharry Shield.
 List of Open team winners since 2011:

 Water polo

 Water polo is played as a social competition on an opt-in basis by AIC schools.

+Touch Football

+Touch Football is played as a social competition once a year between AIC schools, with teams competing in senior (10-12), middle (7-9) and primary (5-6) teams.

 Other events

 Aside from athletic competitions, the AIC has formed a community with many other interactions.
 Member schools participate in the QDU debating competition, various mission and social justice events, the Queensland Catholic Colleges Music Festival (QCMF) and other social functions.

 As all AIC schools are of Christian denomination, an Ecumenical service is hosted each year by one of the schools on a rotational basis.
 It is attended by staff and student leaders representing each school.